moelholm/moelholm.github.io/_posts/2017-03-19-spring-boot-a-bit-more-cool-with-kotlin.md

 title: "Spring Boot: A bit more cool with Kotlin"
 description: "Using Kotlin for your Spring Boot applications"
 date: 2017-03-19
+comments: true
 ---

 In the context of my favorite framework, Spring Boot, I have recently started to explore the effect of using the Kotlin 1.1 programming language (as an alternative to Java 8).
 This post describes a few language features that may be interesting to a typical Java 8 developer.
 Also, I hope you will see that:

 <blockquote>
-Spring Boot is a bit more cool with Kotlin
+Spring Boot is a bit more cool with Kotlin 😀
 </blockquote>

-:)

 I have created an example application <a href="https://github.com/nickymoelholm/smallexamples/tree/master/springboot-kotlin-playground" target="_blank">on GitHub</a>.
 That application contains all the code that you see here.
 It is based on Spring Boot 2.0 and Kotlin 1.1.